-"I think of this garden as treasure.
+"I think of this garden as a treasure.
 First, it's a haven.
-In a noisy, crowded New York, we need a haven; we wander around and time doesn't matter too much.
+In a noisy, crowded New York, we need a haven; we wander around, and time doesn't matter too much.

 When I worked at the hospital opposite the garden, I used to come in every day.
 Specifically, I would come in after seeing my patients but before writing up my notes.
 And, I would walk around the garden and put everything out of consciousness except the plants and the air.

 But, by the time I got back, the patient's story would have crystallized in my mind [and then] I could then write it straight away.
 But I needed this sort of incubation in the garden, and to go for a walk in the garden; that sort of thing is an essential thing for me in writing.

 I think nature has a healing effect; the garden the closest one can come to nature.